 A 20-year-old previously healthy man has been feeling tired for the past 5 days.
 He then passes dark-colored urine.
 On physical examination his blood pressure is 160/90 mm Hg.
-Laboratory studies show his serum creatinine is 4.4 mg/dL.
+Laboratory studies show his serum creatinine is 4.4 mg/dL and BUN 40 mg/dL.
 A urinalysis reveals pH 6, specific gravity 1.011, 3+ blood, 1+ protein, no glucose, and no ketones.
 On urine microscopic examination there are numerous RBC casts.
 Which of the following pathologic findings on renal biopsy is most likely to be present in this man?

 A Glomerular crescents